 - The statute of limitations varies by state, debt type, and sometimes by contract.

-- A debt collector must not bring or threaten legal action to collect a time-barred debt.
+- A debt collector must not bring or threaten legal action when it knows or should know a debt is time-barred.